-For example, if we were MailChimp and wanted to see which keywords send the most traffic to ActiveCampaign, we can do precisely that.
+For example, if we were monday.com and wanted to see which keywords send the most traffic to Asana, we can do precisely that.

 The report is sorted by Traffic in descending order by default.
-You can sort by any of the other columns should you wish.
+You can click on any other metric to sort the report as well.

 Want to exclude branded keywords?
-Use the exclude feature.
+Use the Keyword > Doesn’t contain filter.

-For example, we could exclude the words “active” and “activecampaign” from the report above to see cleaner, more insightful data.
+For example, we could exclude the words “asana” from the report above to see more insightful data.

 By default, the Organic Keywords report shows keyword rankings in the country for which the target has the most top 100 rankings.